codesport/blockchain-basics/README.md

     * `startTime` is initialized in [line 135](https://github.com/codesport/blockchain-basics/blob/master/contracts/BallotExam.sol#L135) of `BallotExam.sol` when  the chairperson executes the `giveRightToVote` function:  `startTime = block.timestamp;`

     * `giveRightToVote` was called at 9:42 AM.
-The timestamp shown in the screen capture of the Harmony Explorer in **Figure 2**.
+This auto-initialized the `startTime` global.
+The 9:42 AM timestamp shown in the screen capture of the Harmony Explorer in **Figure 2**

     * A vote was attempted 15 minutes later at 9:57 AM.
 The reverted message is also shown in Figure 2 along with the timestamp.